dagargo/emu3bm/README.md

 [...]
 ```

-Extract samples from existing bank including the loop points and the loop enabled.
+Extract samples from existing bank including the loop points and the loop enabled option.
+Use `-X` to prepend the sample number.

 ```
 $ emu3bm -x bank